 - Unified communications

-- Essential ($11.95 per user per month): Enjoy unlimited calls and texts with integrations, auto attendants, and full access to customer support.
+- Essential ($11.95 per user per month): Enjoy unlimited calls with integrations, auto attendants, and full access to customer support.

 OpenPhone: The best alternative for Phone.com

-Judging by these comparisons, it’s clear that OpenPhone is the reigning champ of seven six communications platforms. 🏆 Not only are our advanced features positively drool-worthy, but the functional integrations we offer are second to none.
-And we’re not just saying that either — the matchup speaks for itself!
+Judging by these comparisons, it’s clear that OpenPhone is the best phone system for businesses.
+Not only are our advanced features positively drool-worthy, but the functional integrations we offer are second to none.

 |Pricing||Starts at $10 per month per user||Starts at $10.39 per user per month||Starts at $19.99 per month per line||Starts at $20 per month per user||Starts at $10 per month per user||Starts at $29.99 per month per user||Starts at $30.95 per month per user|